- Greater China Director

 Changhua heads The Climate Group’s China Redesign, a catalyzing leadership program to shift China’s energy and resource consumption toward low emissions while accelerating green growth.
 The program focuses on working with solution providers, city managers, end-users and investors, under a holistic framework to decarbonize urban and industrial development.
 It advocates the development and advancement of an economic system that is in balance with the planet’s limits.

 Changhua is the spokesperson for the organization on China, and a frequent commentator at international and Chinese media on China’s ambition, efforts, progress and challenges towards achieving low carbon development.
 She has worked with former UK Prime Minister the Rt.
 Hon.
 Tony Blair on a joint initiative to support a constructive Copenhagen international agreement.
-Currently she is Vice Chair, World Economic Forum’s Global Agenda Council on Climate Change; Vice Chair, Asia-Pacific Water Forum Governing Council; Member, UNFCCC High-Level Panel on the CDM Policy Dialogue; Member, Foundation Board of Global Energy Basel; and Vice Chair, China Philanthropy Fund, All-China Overseas Chinese Federation.
+Currently she is the current Chair, World Economic Forum’s Global Agenda Council on Climate Change; Vice Chair, Asia-Pacific Water Forum Governing Council; Member, UNFCCC High-Level Panel on the CDM Policy Dialogue; Member, Foundation Board of Global Energy Basel; and Vice Chair, China Philanthropy Fund, All-China Overseas Chinese Federation.
 She is also a member of the judging panel of the World Economic Forum (WEF) Technology Pioneers, and chair of the WEF global agenda council of climate change, as well as KPMG’s Infrastructure 100.

 Most recently, Changhua became Vice Chair of the Governing Council of Asia-Pacific Water Forum.